Andrew Wagih Shoukry

 Andrew Wagih Shoukry (born September 25, 1990) is a professional squash player who represented Egypt.
 He reached a career-high junior world ranking of No. 3.

-Egypt's Andrew Wagih Shoukry joined the PSA World Tour in 2007 and was coached by former World No.1 Karim Darwish.
+Shoukry joined the PSA World Tour in 2007 and was coached by his compatriot and former World No. 1 Karim Darwish.
 He claimed his first PSA World Tour title the same year at the Kengen Parklands Open and followed that up with two further titles in a successful 2010.

-His fifth PSA World Tour title came at the Tour de las Americas – Regatas de Resistencia Open with a victory over Jan Koukal in the final back in May 2012.
+His fifth PSA World Tour title came at the Tour de las Americas – Regatas de Resistencia Open with a victory over Jan Koukal in the final in May 2012.
 More high finishes at a number of events over the year meant that Shoukry would climb into the world's top 50 for the first time in March 2013.

 He would face a year-long wait for another title before securing back-to-back successes at the London Open and PSA Valencia Open.

-Shoukry rounded off his 2014/15 season with a quarter-final place at the Sharm el Sheikh International Championship.
+Shoukry rounded off his 2014/15 season with a quarter-final place at the Sharm El Sheikh International Championship.